FarmData2/FarmData2/docs/install/connecting.md

 # Connecting to the FarmData2 Development Environment

-There are two ways to connect to the linux-based FarmData2 Development Environment.
+You can connect to the Linux-based FarmData2 Development Environment in two ways.
+You can connect [by using your web browser](#connect-by-using-your-web-browser) or you can connect [by using a VNC Client](#connect-by-using-a-vnc-client).

-## Connect Using Your Web Browser
+## Connect by Using Your Web Browser

-Connecting with your web browser is the easiest way to connect to a FarmData2 Development Environment.
-There are no additional dependencies to install and the linux desktop will appear inside your browser window.
+Connecting by using your web browser is the easiest way to connect to a FarmData2 Development Environment.
+When connecting with your browser, there no dependencies to install on your machine and the Linux desktop will appear inside your browser window.

-There are a few things to know about connecting to a FarmData2 Development Environment in your browser.
+When connecting to a FarmData2 Development Environment in your browser there are some things to know.

-- There is a "noVNC Menu" that can be opened at the left edge of the desktop.
+- The "noVNC Menu," at the left edge of the window provides useful configuration options:

-  - Use the _gear_ icon and set the "Scaling Mode" to "Remote Resizing" to have the desktop automatically fill the browser window.
+  - Click the _gear_ icon and set the "Scaling Mode" to "Remote Resizing" to have the desktop automatically fill the browser window.
-  - Use the _full screen_ icon to change the desktop into full screen mode to hide the browser decorations and provide more space for the linux desktop.
+  - Click the _full screen_ icon to change the desktop into full screen mode to hide the browser decorations and provide more space for the Linux desktop.
-  - Use the _clipboard_ icon to copy and paste information between the FarmData2 Development Environment and your local machine.
-If copying between your local machine and the FarmData2 Development Environment is something you do frequently you may want to consider [using a VNC Client](#connect-using-a-vnc-client), which does not have this limitation.
+  - By using the _clipboard_ icon you can copy and paste information between the FarmData2 Development Environment and your local machine.
+If copying between your local machine and the FarmData2 Development Environment is something you do frequently you might want to consider connecting by [using a VNC Client](#connect-by-using-a-vnc-client), which does not have this limitation.

-- See the [Keyboard Shortcuts](#keyboard-shortcuts) below for a list of key combinations that can be used within the FarmData2 Development Environment.
+- See the [Keyboard Shortcuts](#keyboard-shortcuts) for a list of key combinations that can be used within the FarmData2 Development Environment.

-## Connect Using a VNC Client
+## Connect by using a VNC Client

-You can also connect to a FarmData2 Development Environment using a VNC Client.
+You can also connect to a FarmData2 Development Environment with a VNC Client.
 To do so, you will need to install a VNC client such as the [Tiger VNC Viewer](https://sourceforge.net/projects/tigervnc/files/stable/1.13.0/) on your local machine.

-The main advantage of using a VNC client as opposed to connecting in your browser, is that you will be able to copy and paste between your host machine and the FarmData2 Development Environment more easily.
+The main advantage of a VNC client as opposed to connecting in your browser, is that copy and paste between your host machine and the FarmData2 Development Environment will work naturally.

-- See the [Keyboard Shortcuts](#keyboard-shortcuts) below for a list of key combinations that can be used within the FarmData2 Development Environment.
+- See the [Keyboard Shortcuts](#keyboard-shortcuts) for a list of key combinations that can be used within the FarmData2 Development Environment.

 ## Keyboard Shortcuts